-the number of fish species that can be found there.
-There are special multi-day excursions to book to, for example, the reservoir for fishing.
-A popular activity for the Surinamese fishermen is fishing anjoemaras, as the large predatory fish are mentioned that reside between the rocks in the rivers.
+Suriname has not only a diversity of cultures but also of flora and fauna.
+This diversity is also reflected in the number of species of fish found there.
+Special multi-day excursions can be booked to, for example, the reservoir for fishing.
+A favorite pastime for Surinamese fishermen is fishing for anjumara, as the large predatory fish are called that dwell among the rocks in the rivers.

 Therefore, it is not always the case that PET bottles floating on the river are pollution.
-Often they are bottles that are recycled as a float for nets!
+Often they are bottles recycled as floats for nets!

-They will gladly take you along so that you can experience the river as they do!
+They will gladly take you so you can experience the river as they do!

 2-day jungle trip